HarvardMadSys/slurm_tools/best_partition.md

 - For production workloads, avoid test partitions which typically have short time limits
 - **Available resources mode is the default** - it shows what's actually available right now rather than theoretical capacity
 - Available resources mode is particularly useful during busy periods when many partitions may appear to have capacity but are actually fully utilized
 - Use `--total-resources` when you need to see partition limits for planning purposes or when available resources aren't relevant
+- **GPU filtering helps find the right hardware** - use `--gpu-type` and `--gpu-memory` to ensure you get the specific GPU hardware needed for your workload
+- Some partitions may not have complete GPU information (showing "N/A") - this is normal for partitions with mixed GPU types or where GPU specs cannot be determined